Skip to content

 }

-The xml2Json and the beautifier are just examples.
-There are more plugins e.g. for OAuth2, ratelimiting or loadbalancing.
+The xml2Json and beautifier plugin are just examples.
+There are more plugins available, such as OAuth2, rate limiting, or load balancing.

-Messages are flowing through an request- and response flow.
-In Step 2 of the Tutorial we added the beautifier and the xml2Json plugins to the flow.
-In this part of the tutorial we'll learn how to position plugins into the flow.
+Messages pass through a request and response flow.
+In Step 2 of the tutorial, we added the beautifier and xml2Json plugins to the flow.
+In this part of the tutorial we'll learn how to position plugins within the flow.

-Open the admin console at http://localhost:9000 in the browser.
+Open the admin console at http://localhost:9000 in your browser.

 Console with services

-Klick on /restnames:2000 and you'll see the flow for the API.
-A requests is received by the listener, then it flows first throgh the Beautifier and then the xml2Jsonplugin.
+Click on /restnames:2000, and you'll see the flow for the API.
+A request is received by the listener, then it flows first through the Beautifier plugin and then the xml2Json plugin.
 After that the request is sent to the target backend.
-The response flows from the target up in the oposite way through the xml2Json and then the beautifier.
+The response flows from the target up in the opposite way, through the xml2Json and then the beautifier.

 Flow

 In this case, we want the two plugins in the response flow only.
-To achieve this put a response element arround the two plugins.
+To achieve this, wrap the plugins with a response element.

 <api port="2000">